Jonathan Villar

-Jonathan Rafael Villar Roque (born May 2, 1991) is a Dominican professional baseball second baseman who is a free agent.
-He has previously played in MLB for the Houston Astros, Milwaukee Brewers, Baltimore Orioles, Miami Marlins, Toronto Blue Jays, New York Mets, Chicago Cubs and Los Angeles Angels.
+Jonathan Rafael Villar Roque (born May 2, 1991) is a Dominican professional baseball second baseman for the Caliente de Durango of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Houston Astros, Milwaukee Brewers, Baltimore Orioles, Miami Marlins, Toronto Blue Jays, New York Mets, Chicago Cubs, and Los Angeles Angels.
 Prior to 2017, Villar was primarily a shortstop.